dataluscorp/browser/services/settings/docs/index.rst

 Attachments are not included in the JSON dumps by default.
 You may choose to package the attachment with the client, for example if it is important to have the data available at the first startup without requiring network activity.
 Or if most users would download the attachment anyway.
-Only package attachments if needed, since they increase the file size of the Firefox installer.
+Only package attachments if needed, since they increase the file size of the Datalus installer.

 To package an attachment for consumers of the `download()` method: